 If you suspect there are instances of modern slavery, please report it.

-As a Local Authority, North Ayrshire Council either directly procure, or are the planning authority, for a multitude of construction projects.
-It is our intention to promote and support positive workforce practices involving “Direct Employment” on all construction projects and we expect all construction companies who secure contracts on these projects within our boundaries to comply fully with our Construction Charter (PDF, 103kb).
+North Ayrshire Council either directly procure, or are the planning authority, for a multitude of construction projects.
+It is the Council's intention to promote and support positive workforce practices involving “Direct Employment” on all construction projects and we expect all construction companies who secure contracts on these projects to comply fully with our Construction Charter (PDF, 103kb).